mbernste/mbernste.github.io/_posts/2021-05-31-variational_inference.md

 $$\text{arg max}_{f \in \mathcal{F}} g(f)$$

 This is precisely the problem addressed in the calculus of variations.
 In the case of variational inference, the functional, $g$, that we are optimzing is the ELBO.
-The set of functions, $\mathcal{F}$, that we are searching over are the set of [measureable functions](https://mbernste.github.io/posts/measure_theory_2/) in the variational family, $\mathcal{Q}$.
+The set of functions, $\mathcal{F}$, that we are searching over is the set of [measureable functions](https://mbernste.github.io/posts/measure_theory_2/) in the variational family, $\mathcal{Q}$.